-The interest rate is only 5 percent, and no interest accrues while you're in school.
+Fixed rate of 5 percent, and no interest accrues while enrolled at least half-time.

 Student will be awarded as funds are available.
 If awarded, the student will need to complete Master Promisory Note (MNP) and Entrance Interview.

 |E-Sign Promissory Note||This must be completed to receive funds.
 The signature is good for 10 years.|